 PREA requires jails to keep data regarding inmate-on-inmate sexual assaults, nonconsensual sexual acts, and staff sexual misconduct.

 Zero-Tolerance for Sexual Abuse

-The Riverside County Sheriff’s Department has a zero-tolerance sexual abuse policy.
-It is the policy of the Riverside County Sheriff’s Department that sexual abuse with a business association with the Department, is prohibited.
+The Riverside County Sheriff’s Office has a zero-tolerance sexual abuse policy.
+It is the policy of the Riverside County Sheriff’s Office that sexual abuse with a business association with the Sheriff's, is prohibited.
 This could be by any of the following:

 - Contracted agency

 No individual, no matter his or her title or position has the authority to commit or allow sexual abuse.

 If you were the victim of a sexual assault while in the custody of the Riverside County Sheriff’s Office, or if you know of an incident of sexual assault or abuse of a person in custody you may report it to the Sheriff’s Office by using the following:

 - Submit an online PREA sexual abuse form